hacktype/akka-http-json-rejections/README.md

-#Json Rejection Handler
+# Json Rejection Handler
-Trying to map default rejection handler into customized one
+mapping default rejection handler into customized one

-###TODO
-1. get the rejection message